Dr Sam Sixpence

 Personal profile

-His academic experience include programme leadership, module leadership, line management, personal tutoring, external examination, supervising undergraduate and postgraduate dissertations, design and plan learning activities, teach and support learning through appropriate approaches, teach and give feedback for learning.
+Sam is a lecturer in the faculty of Business and Law at DMU, prior to joining the academia, he was involved in Managing Consultancy and People Management at executive level.
+His academic experience include programme leadership, module leadership, line management, personal tutoring, external examination, supervising postgraduate research projects, design and plan learning activities, teach and support learning through appropriate approaches, teach and give feedback for learning.
 His practice centres around the purpose, values, specialist knowledge and core behaviours of the Chatered Institute of People Development (CIPD).
 He is also a Professional Recognition Scheme (FHAE) reviewer and mentor.

 Research group affiliations